Quozul/WebServer/README.md

 - `body` - Content of the request
 - `p` - Pointer to the Request instance

-Response is only a pointer to the Response instance.
+Response is only a pointer to the Response instance used by the functions bellow.

 ### Response functions